 With so many types of instances in AWS available, using as broad a mix of instances and pricing models is a great approach for ensuring maximum availability.
-AWS’s EC2 auto scaling groups and Spot by NetApp’s Elastigroup and Ocean can be helpful in this regard.
+AWS auto scaling and more specifically EC2 auto scaling groups as well as Spot by NetApp’s Elastigroup and Ocean can be very helpful in this regard.
 Let’s review EC2 auto scaling functionality and see how it compares to Elastigroup and Ocean’s support for mixed instance types along with support for all AWS’s pricing models including spot instances, Savings Plans, RIs and on-demand instances.

 What has changed in EC2 Auto Scaling groups and EC2 Fleet behavior?

 You can now use a mixed instances policy in an EC2 Auto Scaling group, to mix on-demand and spot instances, as well as different instance types.

 In the case of a scale-up operation, how does EC2 Auto Scaling Group determine what instance type to launch?

 This is determined according to the Auto Scaling group’s allocation strategy.
 You can use the capacity-optimized allocation strategy to launch instances from the most-available capacity pools, or the lowest-price allocation strategy to launch instances with the lowest spot price.